24 Jan Alligators in Alaska: Fly Out Silver Salmon Fishing

 I knew coming from Doug that meant he would make his best effort to check the ceiling and determine if it was safe to even cross the Inlet, let alone land on Big River Lake.
 As we taxied out to the middle of the Lake and let the awesome aircraft warm up, I asked Doug over the radio how much ceiling they need and why you can only fly so low.
 He said 500 feet and because you can hit the ground.
 I tightened my seatbelt.

 As we approached the Inlet it was foggy but not bad.
 We made it across the Inlet in minutes and soon the interrupted views of tidal flats and grass appeared out of the beaded up windows.
 The fog concealed them well, and it was getting thicker the more we flew inland.
 Doug tried in several locations to penetrate the thick curtain just offshore, but finally we would turn the plane around and head for our North Kenai base to wait it out.
-We sat on the tailgate of my pick up and drank coffee for a half an hour before Doug announced things had improved and we would likely have no problem now.
+We sat on the tailgate of my pick up and drank coffee for a half an hour before Doug announced things had improved and we would likely have no problem proceeding with our Alaska salmon fishing trip now.
 How quickly Mother Nature changes her mind here in Alaska.